M4 and M4A1 75mm Shermans produced by Pressed Steel Car Co., Inc.

 M4A1 PSC

-This overhead view of USA 3070232 was taken at APG in March, 1944 before the tank was shipped to Great Britain.
+This overhead view of USA 3070232 was taken at APG in March 1944 before the tank was shipped to Great Britain.
 It can be seen that the part number of the turret (circled) is "still" D50878.
-The turret serial number appears to be 4595, the highest Union Steel 75mm turret SN we have recorded.
-It is thought that about the last 100 Union Steel 75mm turret castings were in this high bustle format, and that they were the only such turrets that retained the D50878 part number.
+The turret serial number appears to be 4595, the next to the highest Union Steel 75mm turret SN we have recorded.
+It is thought that about the last 200 Union Steel 75mm turret castings were in this high bustle format, and that they were the only such turrets that retained the D50878 part number.
 At present, all other high bustle, loader's hatch turrets we have encountered are seen with a new part number - D78461.
 In fact, an item in the Ordnance files lists "Turret D78461, to provide clearance for doors, released 9/28/43."
 Note that the gunner's periscope was not provided with a wire guard.
 An armored housing, similar to what can be seen on Third Blitz, was introduced on Second Generation series Shermans.
-The Whiting Corporation produced 200 T1E3 assemblies from March through December, 1944.
+The Whiting Corporation produced 200 T1E3 assemblies from March through December 1944.
 About 72 were shipped to Europe.
 Ultimately, it was concluded that the T1E3 "failed to meet the requirements" for "locating and breaching minefields, and expeditiously clearing and/or detecting scattered mines on roads and trails."

 M4A1 PSC